Kamps Innovative Pallet Services Logo

 How Was The Wooden Pallets EPD Created?

-The U.S. Wooden Pallets EPD was spearheaded by the National Wood Pallet & Container Association (NWPCA) , an association which Kamps Pallets is a proud member of, and The Pallet Foundation – in conjunction with Forest Products Lab, the research wing of the U.S. Forest Service.
+The U.S. Wooden Pallets EPD was spearheaded by the National Wood Pallet & Container Association (NWPCA), an association of which Kamps Pallets is a proud member, and The Pallet Foundation – in conjunction with Forest Products Lab, the research wing of the U.S. Forest Service.

 The EPD was created through various industry expert surveys and first-hand research.
 It is certified by UL, a global leader in third-party EPD certification.